What is a Problem-Solving Court?

 A drug court is a specially designed court calendar or docket used to achieve a reduction in recidivism and substance use among nonviolent offenders and to increase the offender’s likelihood of successful rehabilitation through early, continuous, and intense judicially supervised treatment, mandatory periodic drug testing, community supervision, and use of appropriate sanctions and other rehabilitation services.

 A study found that mental health courts meet the public safety objectives of lowering post-treatment arrest rates and shortening periods of incarceration.2 Both clinical and criminal justice factors are associated with these outcomes.
 A wide body of drug court research has shown that they significantly reduce drug use and crime and are more cost-effective than any other criminal justice strategy.3, 4, 5

 These courts and diversion initiatives are the results of effective partnerships and collaborations involving traditional and non-traditional stakeholders, such as consumers, family members of consumers, treatment providers, law enforcement and correction professionals, legal personnel and members of the judiciary.
 Together, they help to integrate effective elements of the mental health and substance use systems and the criminal justice systems.

-To view an interactive map of the different problem-solving courts in Illinois, click on one of the links below.
-To view a list of all problem-solving courts in Illinois, click here
+To view a map of the different problem-solving courts in Illinois, click here.